Prometheus-X-association/edge-translators/docs/design-document.md

 ### Features/main functionalities

 * Includes PTX Connectors for data exchange
-* Translates data between different json input data to pivotal ontology and terminology
+* Translates data from different json input data to pivotal ontology and terminology
 * Provides an Edge Translator for data transformation
 * Complies with W3C, European, and HRopen standards.
 Provides Json-ld as output
 * Exports and shares interoperable data